Feeling overwhelmed by the world these days? One of these meditation retreats could help restore your calm

 9. The Middle Way Retreat

 Indoors, you’ll find bungalows that are constructed from local hardwood and furnished in basic Thai style.
-While the retreat welcomes men and women, this is no place for couples.
+While the retreat welcomes men and women, this is definitely no place for couples.
 The sexes are segregated into different compounds, and interaction is not encouraged.
 Instead, guests are instructed in Dhammakaya meditation, a form of Tibetan Buddhism that focuses on the core of the body as both an energy centre and a gateway to higher consciousness.

 Where: Northeast Thailand forest